 Consequently, the data model can be evaluated against its ability to represent the largest possible variety of business objects.
 The EBU has investigated this question and conceived a generic business object and process model for media.
-The model is a value chain model as shown in Figure 10.
+The model is a value chain model as shown in Figure 19.
 It consists of business objects carrying the value, and processes that create value by transforming input objects to (more valuable) output objects.
-(See EBU TR 041).

-Figure 10: Generic value chain
+Figure 19: Generic value chain

-Every business object in the value chain shown in Figure 10 has to be represented by a set of data.
+Every business object in the value chain shown in Figure 10 must be represented by a set of data.

-The graph shown in Figure 11 gives a simplified example.
+Figure 20 illustrates a simplified example.
 Check the BO "Rights" and the black line.
 The Rights can be represented by attributes from different data classes.
 In this case, from Asset (e.g. ID of the product), Rights (e.g. the permissions, obligations and prohibitions) and Editorial Object (e.g. Title, Duration).